ju-arroyom/capstone_ml_zoomcamp/README.md

 docker run -it --rm -p 8787:8787 grape_quality_prediction
 ```

+# EDA

+All the exploratory analysis can be found under notebook.ipynb.

+In there, the original dataset was split into train/validation/test to:

+- Analyze relationships between numerical and categorical features with target variable.

+- Model selection and hyperparameter tuning

+- Find the best algorithm and hyperparameters for our problem.

 # Model Training

 To train the final model, please run python train.py inside the conda environment.

 This script will create the artifacts directory and store the model.bin file as well as df_test.csv.